kgar/foundry-vtt-tidy-5e-sheets/svelte-migration-notes.md

 - [x] Fix: Settings tabs are blank
 - [x] Fix: Message Bus is not reactive
 - [x] Fix: Item Filters are bugged.
 They don't fully cycle and don't visualize current state after a change.
+- [x] Address these warnings
+  - [x] transforming (145) sheets\classic\npc\NpcSheet.svelte4:48:23 PM [vite-plugin-svelte] src/sheets/classic/group/GroupSheet.svelte:21:29 State referenced in its own scope will never update.
+Did you mean to reference it inside a closure? - https://svelte.dev/e/state_referenced_locally
+  - [x] 4:48:24 PM [vite-plugin-svelte] src/sheets/classic/character/tabs/CharacterBiographyTab.svelte:18:13 State referenced in its own scope will never update.
+Did you mean to reference it inside a closure? - https://svelte.dev/e/state_referenced_locally
+  - [x] 4:48:24 PM [vite-plugin-svelte] src/sheets/classic/character/tabs/CharacterBiographyTab.svelte:23:13 State referenced in its own scope will never update.
+Did you mean to reference it inside a closure? - https://svelte.dev/e/state_referenced_locally
+  - [x] 4:48:24 PM [vite-plugin-svelte] src/sheets/classic/character/tabs/CharacterBiographyTab.svelte:28:13 State referenced in its own scope will never update.
+Did you mean to reference it inside a closure? - https://svelte.dev/e/state_referenced_locally
+  - [x] 4:48:24 PM [vite-plugin-svelte] src/sheets/classic/character/tabs/CharacterBiographyTab.svelte:33:13 State referenced in its own scope will never update.
+Did you mean to reference it inside a closure? - https://svelte.dev/e/state_referenced_locally
+  - [x] 4:48:24 PM [vite-plugin-svelte] src/sheets/classic/character/tabs/CharacterBiographyTab.svelte:38:13 State referenced in its own scope will never update.
+Did you mean to reference it inside a closure? - https://svelte.dev/e/state_referenced_locally
+  - [x] 4:48:24 PM [vite-plugin-svelte] src/sheets/classic/character/tabs/CharacterBiographyTab.svelte:43:13 State referenced in its own scope will never update.
+Did you mean to reference it inside a closure? - https://svelte.dev/e/state_referenced_locally
+  - [x] 4:48:24 PM [vite-plugin-svelte] src/sheets/classic/character/tabs/CharacterBiographyTab.svelte:48:13 State referenced in its own scope will never update.
+Did you mean to reference it inside a closure? - https://svelte.dev/e/state_referenced_locally
+  - [x] 4:48:24 PM [vite-plugin-svelte] src/sheets/classic/character/tabs/CharacterBiographyTab.svelte:53:13 State referenced in its own scope will never update.
+Did you mean to reference it inside a closure? - https://svelte.dev/e/state_referenced_locally
+  - [x] 4:48:25 PM [vite-plugin-svelte] src/components/inputs/SelectOptions.svelte:71:10 `<hr>` cannot be a child of `<optgroup>`. `<optgroup>` only allows these children: `<option>`, `<#text>`.
+When rendering this component on the server, the resulting HTML will be modified by the browser (by moving, removing, or inserting elements), likely resulting in a `hydration_mismatch` warning - https://svelte.dev/e/node_invalid_placement_ssr